 Galatians 6:9 says Let us not grow weary while doing good, for in due season we shall reap if we do not lose heart.

-Some of the ways that we (I) are being intentional with working on our marriage:
+Some of the ways that we (I) are being intentional about working on our marriage:

 1. Mom and Dad Time.